Eleven on trial accused of sexually abusing children and witchcraft

 There are also claims members of the group “did clap, cheer and verbally encourage” as well as video record children being sexually abused.

-It is alleged the offences, relating to four young children, happened between 2010 and 2020 at various locations in Glasgow.
+It is alleged the offences happened between 2010 and 2020 at various locations in Glasgow, with the first offence involving a child alleged to have happened in 2012.

-The trial, which began on Tuesday at the High Court in Glasgow, continues.